nirkopler/nirkopler/README.md

 # 👋 Hi, I’m @nirkopler
 **✨ I'm a Full Stack Developer.
-Passionate about Building complex web apps with simple UI ✨**
+Passionate about Building complex web apps with a simple UI ✨**
 ### 💪 My current stack is :
 #### JavaScript, NodeJS, Angular, React, C#, ASP.NET, NoSQL, MongoDB, SQL, WebAPI, REST API, HTML, CSS.
 - 🌱 I’m always working on a side project 🙄 currently working on a chrome extension in a mission helping other web developers. 🤩